The theme of the 2013 poster contest is

 - Multiple designs may be submitted using the same contact email address, but the artist’s name should not be duplicated.
 This means that teachers or parents can upload multiple files using the same email, but only one file per child is allowed.

-- Poster entries may be drawn, painted or sketched using pens, pencils, crayons or charcoal, or using oil, acrylic or watercolor paint.
+- Poster entries may be drawn, painted or sketched using pens, pencils, crayons or charcoal, or using oil, acrylic or watercolor paint, as well as mixed media.
 Digitally created artwork is also permitted.
+No photographs are allowed.

 - Poster entries may or may not include text.
 If text is used, any language is permitted.